frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 There are five conditions for a good Confession.
 Probably we learned them years ago.

-Examine our conscience and make a thorough review of our sins and bad habits, particularly the mortal sins that may be there.
+*Examine our conscience* and make a thorough review of our sins and bad habits, particularly the mortal sins that may be there.

-Secondly, try to foster a certain sorrow for sins, to be truly contrite, which involves a desire to be better.
+Secondly, try to foster a certain *sorrow for sins*, to be truly contrite, which involves a desire to be better.

-Have a purpose of amendment so that we have this desire not to sin anymore.
+Have a *purpose of amendment* so that we have this desire not to sin anymore.

-Then we have to go and actually confess those sins, to seek Christ\'s pardon in a personal encounter.
+Then we have to go and actually *confess those sins*, to seek Christ\'s pardon in a personal encounter.

 That\'s how the sacrament was instituted, by way of judgment: "Whose sins you shall forgive, they are forgiven, whose sins you shall retain, they are retained" (John 20:23).
 The priest has to make a judgment about the sorrow of the penitent.